 If that wasn’t enough, SECURE 2.0 provides two additional benefits to sweeten the Roth pot:

-1. Starting in 2024 you’ll never have to take Required Minimum Distributions (RMDs) from your Roth retirement plan account while you’re alive.
+- You’ll never have to take Required Minimum Distributions (RMDs) from your Roth retirement plan account while you’re alive.
 This is good news if you want these assets to grow untouched for as long as possible or if you want your spouse or children to inherit these assets without having to pay taxes when they take distributions from the account.

 This material has been provided for general informational purposes only and does not constitute either tax or legal advice.
 Although we go to great lengths to make sure our information is accurate and useful, we recommend you consult a tax preparer, professional tax advisor, or lawyer before you implement any of these strategies.

-©2023 Canby Financial Advisors
+©2025 Canby Financial Advisors